VishalChangder00789/SKy-Climber-2D/README.md

 # Short term goals :
 Note: this is subject to change at any time!

-* Create more levels on this project\n.
+* Create more levels on this project.
-* Implement animated story line\n.
+* Implement animated story line.
-* Complete rest of the game project\n.
+* Complete rest of the game project.